MyselfLeo/rustreet/README.md

 - [ ] Allow movement in the map
 - [ ] Change level of detail (residential roads, buildings, etc.) depending on the level of "zoom"

+## Known problems
+- Diagonal ways are not displayed properly: they use 2 characters by line instead of one, resulting in a less comprehensive visual.

 ## Credits: